-This is where “lean bulking” comes in – a method of bulking where you are intentional about not gaining body fat.
+This is where “lean bulking” comes in – a bulking method where you are intentional about not gaining body fat.

 What are lean bulking macros?

-A lean bulk is a type of bulking where you are intentional about not gaining any fat while simultaneously trying to gain as much muscle tissue as possible.
+A lean bulk is a type of bulking where you intentionally do not gain any fat while simultaneously trying to gain as much muscle tissue as possible.

 This sort of bulking differs significantly from a traditional bulk, which typically entails eating as much food as possible.

-Your macros (short for macronutrients) are the amounts of protein, carbs, and fats that you need to eat.
+Your macros (short for macronutrients) are the amount of protein, carbs, and fats you need to eat.

 These macros also encompass your calories because: